wilaak/datastar-swoole/README.md

 This package offers an SDK for integrating [Datastar](https://data-star.dev) with [Swoole](https://wiki.swoole.com/en/#/).
 It is a simple "wrapper" of the official [PHP SDK](https://github.com/starfederation/datastar-php).

-Traditional PHP SAPI servers such as Apache, PHP-FPM or FrankenPHP struggle with efficiently handling large numbers of concurrent long-lived requests.
+Traditional PHP SAPI servers (like Apache, PHP-FPM, or FrankenPHP) struggle to efficiently handle large numbers of concurrent, long-lived requests.

-Swoole’s asynchronous, coroutine-driven architecture allows your application to efficiently manage thousands of simultaneous long-lived connections.
+Swoole’s asynchronous, coroutine-driven architecture enables your application to manage thousands of simultaneous long-lived connections with high efficiency.

 ## Installation